mahozad/wavy-slider/README.md

     WavySlider(
         value = fraction,
         onValueChange = { fraction = it },
         waveLength = 16.dp,     // Defaults to 20.dp
         waveHeight = 16.dp,     // Set this to 0.dp to get a regular Slider
+        wavePeriod = 3.seconds, // Defaults to 2.seconds
         waveMovement = AUTO,    // Based on layout direction waveThickness = 4.dp,   // Defaults to the track thickness trackThickness = 4.dp,  // Defaults to 4.dp
         shouldFlatten = false   // Defaults to false
     )
 }
 ```